nyorain/vil/docs/own/design.md

   When hooking a command or submitting the gui cb with access to application resources, we simply wait upon these most-recent semaphores of all other queues (as long as they still have submissions pending).
-- If there is still a gui or hooked submission pending, a timeline semaphore to that.
+- If there is still a gui or hooked submission pending, add a timeline semaphore to that.
 We will wait for it in all future submissions the application makes.

 Without timeline semaphores, things look worse: